0xGRAV3R/rust-ethereum-price/README.md

 ```

 # Rust Desktop App Example
-A simple rust desktop app that displays the current price of Ethereum.
-Please note that this is a fork of the bitcoin price grabber.
+A simple rust desktop app that displays the current price of Ethereum. <br>
+Please note that this is a fork of the bitcoin price grabber.<br>

 ![App Screenshot](/screenshot.png)